Liberal indoctrination? School says no, but Rock Hill High class image sparks anger

 DuBose told The Herald that the school district was investigating the issue, but did not respond to further questions.

-But many people commenting on his post took their anger at the image — and the teacher — farther.
+But many people commenting on his post took their anger at the image — and the teacher — further.
 Some made threats.

 One person on Facebook commented: “Do you have enough power to get her job? ....”